TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 Microservices are a way of structuring a system into smaller parts.
 The idea is that each part is small enough to be managed by a small team, and that the parts can be developed and deployed independently of each other.

-I've heard them defined in many ways - are they a services that does "just one thing", or a service that is "so small that it makes more sense to re-write it than change it"?
+I've heard them defined in many ways - are they a service that does "just one thing", or a service that is "so small that it makes more sense to re-write it than change it"?
 Are they perhaps a service that is so small that it is easily replaced by a third-party service?
 Where is the line between a micro- and a nano-service?

 The exact definition does not really matter, the point is that the general move towards smaller services may be beneficial.